Emphasis (typography): Letter-spacing

 In Cyrillic typography, it also used to be common to emphasize words using letter-spaced type.
 This practice for Cyrillic has become obsolete with the availability of Cyrillic italic and small capital fonts.

+Rotation

+In Devanagari typography, letters may be rotated clockwise or counterclockwise, which breaks up the shirorekha.

+Shirorekha styling

+In Devanagari typography, the shirorekha (horizontal line that connects letters into words) may be styled heavier, shaped into a wavy line, or doubled.

 Underlining

-Professional Western typesetting usually does not employ lines under letters for emphasis within running text, because it is considered too distracting.
-Underlining is, however, often used with typewriters, in handwriting and with some non-alphabetic scripts.
-It is also used for secondary emphasis, i.e. marks added by the reader and not the author.
+Professional Western typesetting usually does not employ lines under letters for emphasis within running text.
+In proofreading, underlining (or underscoring) is a convention that says "set this text in italic type", traditionally used on manuscript or typescript as an instruction to the printer.
+Its use to add emphasis in modern documents is a deprecated practice.
+In web pages, hyperlinks are often displayed with underlines – to identify them as such rather than to emphasize them.
+Underlining is also used for secondary emphasis, i.e. marks added to a printed text by the reader.

 Overlining

 In Arabic, it is traditional to emphasize text by drawing a line over the letters.
 This is seen in the Quran, where the word at which Sujud Tilawa is performed is overlined.

 Punctuation marks

 Sometimes quotation marks are used for emphasis.
 However, this clashes with the general understanding of how the marks are properly used, particularly scare quotes, and can leave the reader with a different impression than intended.

 In Chinese, emphasis in body text is supposed to be indicated by using an "emphasis mark" (着重號／着重号), which is a dot placed under each character to be emphasized.
 This is still taught in schools but in practice it is not usually done, probably due to the difficulty of doing this using most computer software.
 Consequently, methods used for emphasis in Western text are often used instead, even though they are considered inappropriate for Chinese (for example, the use of underlining or setting text in oblique type).

 In Japanese texts, when katakana would be inappropriate, emphasis is indicated by "emphasis dots" (圏点 or 傍点) placed above the kanji and any accompanying furigana in horizontal writing and to the right in vertical writing.
 Japanese also has an "emphasis line" (傍線) used in a similar manner, but less frequently.

 In Korean texts, a dot is placed above each Hangul syllable block or Hanja to be emphasized.